To Let Your Words Shine, Learn the Basics of Copy Design

 Leading

-Leading is the vertical spacing, the distance between two lines.
-Too little leading makes the text difficult to read; it ends up looking like one big, illegible block.
-However, too much leading makes the text feel incohesive, also hurting readability.
-Most professionals recommend a leading of one to three points above the text size, but the best number depends on the typeface used, and what it’s being used for.
-Headings and pull quotes often call for slightly tighter line spacing to ensure they look like a single unit, while harder-to-read fonts or those with a higher x-height may need a little more room to breathe – it’s a delicate balance.
+Most professionals recommend a leading of one to three points above the text size, but the best number depends on the typeface and use case.
+Headings and pull quotes often call for slightly tighter line spacing, while harder-to-read fonts or those with a higher x-height may need a little more breathing room.

 Tracking